Parse tree: Nomenclature

+possible parse trees for a sentence with n words is given by the Catalan number $C_n$.

 Constituency-based parse trees

 The constituency-based parse trees of constituency grammars (phrase structure grammars) distinguish between terminal and non-terminal nodes.
 The interior nodes are labeled by non-terminal categories of the grammar, while the leaf nodes are labeled by terminal categories.
 The image below represents a constituency-based parse tree; it shows the syntactic structure of the English sentence John hit the ball:

 The parse tree is the entire structure, starting from S and ending in each of the leaf nodes (John, hit, the, ball).
 The following abbreviations are used in the tree: